MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 **Memorize:** `D) Stop the Cloud Dataflow pipeline with the Drain option.
 Create a new Cloud Dataflow job with the updated code`

-**Quick reason:** Stop the Cloud Dataflow pipeline with the Drain option.
-Create a new Cloud Dataflow job with the updated code

 <details>
 <summary>Full explanation</summary>